 Our economic structure includes the following concepts and responsibilities: Wish /Supply Balance, Shared Work Hours agreement (Shawoho), Cooperative businesses, Resource Sharing model & Income Sharing model.

 Wish / Supply Balance

 The community bases its production from the wishes (needs and wants) that the participants have expressed to the whole.
 For persons not used to reflecting on their needs, this process may take some time to get accustomed to.
 Sometimes it is not always possible to know ones needs from the beginning, but as we engage in this community over time, we will better understand ourselves, our needs, our fundamental desires and we will get better at asking for them and manifesting them as a group.
-In the mean time, we also have the possibility to purchase what we need from the outside when we are either unable to plan our self sufficiency or unable to deliver on certain items which the community will probably never produce computers for example.
+In the mean time, we also have the possibility to purchase what we need from the outside when we are either unable to plan our self sufficiency or unable to deliver on certain items which the community will probably never produce such as computers.

 Participants and their dependents will be asked to explain their needs in detail so that the whole community can set out to supply or manifest those needs with the participant.
 It is important therefore that every person express their needs and to support that we will offer self exploration and self expression workshops which will help in assessing surface needs as well as deeper needs, and how that is important in our economy.
 Needs will be expressed verbally and through written form and naturally will change with time.
 In order to keep track of needs and wants there will be Wish Lists.
 Each participant can easily add things to the Wish list, under personal columns and communal columns.

 Projects, Cooperatives and Businesses also have their Wish Lists.
 This helps everyone find work to be done as well as help the community as a whole plan for future inventories of communal materials and natural resources.